kottans/mock-repo/README.md

 # Hi, my name is [Anton](http://github.com/AntonKottans)

 I hope learning frontend with your community will feel easier, cos redux is really hard to understand at first sight.
-I don't like pictures or cats, so this is how april looks like in Saint Petersburg:
+I don't like pictures or cats, so this is how april looks like in enemy city Saint Petersburg:
 ![Spring](/gif/usual_spring_in_saint_petersburg_2400.jpg)

 # Hi Everybody!